Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/faq/_index.md

 - [HCIBox cost estimate](https://aka.ms/HCIBoxCost)

-## Which versions of Azure Stack HCI does HCIBox support?
+## Which versions of Azure Local does HCIBox support?

 HCIBox uses the 23H2 build of the Azure Stack HCI OS.